wordnik/nyt-first-said/README.md

 The code takes some steps to throw away un-interesting words like proper nouns and urls, but still picks up a lot of typos and nonsense, so the sanitization is an ongoing process.

+Some points of inspiration are Allison Parrish's @everyword bot, and the [NewsDiffs](http://newsdiffs.org/about/) editorial change archiving software.

 ## Basic architecture

 NYT-first-said is essentially a single script.
 It's running once an hour as a cron job on a small VPS.